 The character of Fazal is simply trying to provide for his family.
 They are hungry as they wait for the poppy crop to come in.
 When that won’t happen, he makes several bad decisions which he will ultimately pay dearly for.
 However, if I put myself in his shoes and my children were hungry, what would I do?
 I can’t say I would never make the choices he does because I just don’t know – I can’t imagine being as bad off as they are.
 However, his character is written as a good soul in a bad place, and his conscience gets the better of him.

 The cinematography in the piece is stunning.
 If you’ve seen the American version, the color contrasts are almost exactly the same from vignette to vignette.
 However, Reed seems to have captured the effects of shadows and light in a much better way.
-I noticed this particularly in the Hamburg scenes with Helen Rosshalde.
+I noticed this, particularly in the Hamburg scenes with Helen Rosshalde.
 The reflections on her face as she turned from innocent housewife to cut-throat drug trafficker throughout the story perfectly captured her lost innocence as well as the steel in her veins hiding below the surface.

 The acting is perfect.
 Since many of the actors are people we haven’t seen before, it comes easier since we have no preconceived expectations.
 The exception is Ormond, and she does a magnificent job as Caroline.
 It was scary as a parent watching her; seeing a beautiful and intelligent daughter who seems to have everything going for her fall into a terrible habit.
 Although I have no delusions as in “it could never happen to my child,” watching what the girl actually goes through is heart-wrenching.

 The evolution of Minister Lithgow through the story is well-done as well.
-Bill Paterson is an amazing actor who must get a great deal of the credit.
+Bill Paterson is an amazing actor who must get a great deal of credit.
 The contrasts of his trip to Pakistan with what is happening on his own home front propel the story in a way that was missing from the American version.
 When he ultimately sabotages his own career, I understood exactly why.
-For the first time he is making a choice that he believes is right.
+For the first time, he is making a choice that he believes is right.
 Handing more money to Pakistan will not help at all with the drug problem in Great Britain.
-However, he knows what will happen when he refuses to sign the agreement, and it will allow him to take a moral stand as well as being able to put Caroline’s needs ahead of his career without drawing the attention to her.
+However, he knows what will happen when he refuses to sign the agreement, and it will allow him to take a moral stand as well as be able to put Caroline’s needs ahead of his career without drawing attention to her.

 Categories: Movie Reviews